ConnorLinfoot/BetterChat/README.md

 * ~~Custom Chat Channels~~
 * ~~Staff Chat~~
 * On-the-fly Channels
-* Permission to access ALL channels - Good for staff.
+* ~~Permission to access ALL channels - Good for staff.~~
 * More per channel options
 * Channel configuration GUI
 * Custom commands per channel - /NAME \<message\>
+* Add color code support
+* Add a option for default channel
 * Many more planned features will be added.